 The Denver Zoo opened its doors in 1896 with the donation of an orphaned black bear named Billy Bryan.
 Covering 80 acres in the historic City Park neighborhood, the popular attraction receives more than 2 million visitors each year.
 The zoo houses almost 3,700 animals from across the world, including a range from African lions to Asian elephants and Malayan Tapirs.

-Various programs educate visitors about the zoo's creatures, including Up-Close Animal Encounters, which provide guided tours and an intimate look at animals and zookeepers.
+Various programs educate visitors about the zoo's creatures, including Up-Close Animal Encounters, which provides guided tours and an intimate look at animals and zookeepers.

 The Denver Art Museum is known for its African, Asian, Latin American, American Indian, and Western American art, among other collections such as design, photography, and architecture.
 The museum also has exhibitions such as "The Light Show," which explores light in the natural and spiritual world through a reflective narrative.
 "Treasures of British Art: The Berger Collection" features approximately 60 paintings of Britain’s cultural history, dating from the 1400s through the late 1800s.